ssyram/hax-dev/docs/frontend/index.md

 between all components occurs through **stdout**, **stderr**, or **stdin**, using JSON messages defined in the Rust crate [`hax-types`](https://hax.cryspen.com/frontend/docs/hax_types/index.html).

+This section provides an overview of the workflow of the frontend of hax.
+The section TODO dives into the inner functioning of the components of the frontend.

 <!--
 ## A Brief Tour of The Rust Compiler